Becket controversy: Exile

 In December 1166, Alexander wrote to the English bishops that he was sending papal legates a latere to England to hear the various cases.
 Although later writers on both sides of the controversy claimed that there was to be no appeal from the legates' decisions, nowhere in the documents announcing their appointment was any such limitation mentioned.
 Alexander wrote two letters, one to each of the main combatants.
 The letter to the king stressed that the pope had forbidden the archbishop from escalating the dispute until the legates had decided the issues, and that the legates were to absolve the excommunicated once they arrived in England.
-The letter to the archbishop, stressed that the pope had begged the king to restore Becket to Canterbury, and advised the archbishop to restrain himself from hostile moves.
+The letter to the archbishop stressed that the pope had begged the king to restore Becket to Canterbury, and advised the archbishop to restrain himself from hostile moves.
 Meanwhile, John of Oxford had returned to England from a mission to Rome, and was proclaiming that the legates were to depose Becket, and supposedly showed papal letters confirming this to Foliot.
 The pope wrote to the papal legates complaining that John of Oxford's actions had harmed the pope's reputation, but never claimed that John of Oxford was lying.

 For the next four years, papal legates were dispatched to try to bring the dispute to a negotiated conclusion.
 Neither Becket nor Henry were disposed to settle, and the pope needed Henry's support too much to rule against him, as the pope was engaged in a protracted dispute with the German emperor, and needed English support.

-In November 1167 Foliot was summoned to Normandy, then ruled by Henry II, to meet with papal legates and the king.
+In November 1167 Foliot was summoned to Normandy, then ruled by Henry II, to meet papal legates and the king.
 Roger of York, Hilary of Chichester, and Roger of Worcester were also summoned to attend.
-After some discussion and argument, Henry appears to have agreed that the legates could judge both the king's case against Becket as well as the bishops' case.
+After some discussion and argument, Henry appears to have agreed that the legates could judge both the king's case against Becket and as the bishops' case.
 Henry also offered a compromise on the subject of the Constitutions of Clarendon, that the legates accepted.
-However, when the legates met with Becket on 18 November, it quickly became apparent that Becket would not accept negotiations with the king nor accept the legates as judges of either case against him.
+However, when the legates met Becket on 18 November, it quickly became apparent that Becket would not accept negotiations with the king nor accept the legates as judges of either case against him.
 As the legates had no mandate to compel Becket to accept them as judges, the negotiations came to an end with the king and bishops still appealing to the papacy.